-Tickets for the Sound Horizon Concert Series are $10 ($5 for F&M employees; $1 for any student with a valid ID) and are available through the online box office (www.fandm.edu/box-office) or by calling 717-358-4858.
+Tickets for the Sound Horizon Concert Series are available through the online box office (www.fandm.edu/box-office) or by calling 717-358-4858.
 Season tickets are available.

-Start times are different for each show, but all performances and master classes will be held in the Barshinger Center for the Musical Arts.
+Start times are different for each show, but all performances will be held in the Barshinger Center for the Musical Arts.
 Performances are open to the public.

-All ensemble concerts are held in the Barshinger Center for the Musical Arts.
+All ensemble concerts are held in the Barshinger Center for the Musical Arts unless noted.
 Concerts are free and open to the public.
 No tickets are required.

 F&M College Chorus and Chamber Singers

 Friday, November 8, 8 p.m.

 Robert W. Smith, 12 Seconds to the Moon; Wilson, Footsteps; Danyew, Magnolia Star; Holsinger, To Tame the Perilous Skies; Giannini, Symphony No. 3

 Sibelius, Symphony No. 2; Bach, Toccata and Fugue in D Minor; Pann, Slalom